victorbowker/election-blog/content/post/2024-10-27-final-prediction/index.md

 # Disregard - Incomplete

-1)  model formula (or procedure for obtaining prediction),
-2)  model description and justification,
-3)  coefficients (if using singular regression) and/or weights (if using ensemble of different models) and/or feature importance (if using machine learning)
-4)  interpretation of coefficients, feature importance, and/or justification of weights,
-5)  model validation (recommended to include both in-sample and out-of-sample performance unless it is impossible due to the characteristics of model and related data availability),
-6)  uncertainty around prediction (e.g. predictive interval)
-7)  graphic(s) showing your prediction

 # Welcome, Again

 Can you believe it?
 This is my final post before the 2024 Presidential General Election, where either Former President Donald Trump, or Vice President Kamala Harris, will be elected the next President of the United States.